helpbuttons/hb-docs/docs/English/architecture.md

 ## Technologies

-We tried to choose technologies following three focuses: open software, mobile devices and GIS positioning.
+We tried to choose technologies following three concepts: open software, mobile devices and GIS positioning.
 Trying to keep an eye on the popularity and documentation available for each one.

 #### HTML
 [LINK](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML)